geoffreyvanwyk/phel-lang.org/content/documentation/php-interop.md

 (php/new "\\DateTimeImmutable") # instantiate a new PHP class from string
 ```

-## PHP method and property call
+## PHP Method and Property Call

 ```phel
 (php/-> object (methodname expr*))
 (php/-> object property)
 ```

 Calls a method or property on a PHP object.
-Both `methodname` and `property` must be symbols and cannot be an evaluated value.
+Both `methodname` and `property` must be symbols and cannot be evaluated values.

 ```phel
 (ns my\module)